 If you, as a brand, have done your homework, you should have selected the most suitable person as your influencer.
 Remember that they have built up their own brand.
 Therefore, you need to ensure that your messages to their audience are authentic to that audience.
 Encourage your influencers to share your brand story in their voice.

-64. Nearly 40% of Twitter users say they’ve made a purchase as a direct result of a Tweet from an influencer.
+67. Nearly 40% of Twitter Users Say They’ve Made a Purchase as a Direct Result of a Tweet from an Influencer.

-Twitter partnered with @Annalect to study people’s receptivity to influencers on Twitter.
-It is clear that Twitter influencers have built a sufficiently high level of trust for people to be confident enough to spend money on their recommendations.
+According to USP Solutions, research by the Twitter team found that nearly 40% of Twitter users have made a purchase as a direct result of a Tweet by an influencer, and purchase intent increased 5.2x when users were exposed to brand and influencer Tweets, It is clear that Twitter influencers have built a sufficiently high level of trust for people to be confident enough to spend money on their recommendations.

-This is another sobering statistic from Google that emphasizes the differences between the generations.
+This statistic emphasizes the differences between the generations.
 If marketers do not recognize these marked differences, they do so at their peril.

 As influencer marketing has become more widespread, there have been quite a few studies on how to best determine an ROI from a campaign.
 The reality is that the ROI is very much determined by the brand’s intention.
 Traditional marketers and executives still struggle with this open-ended concept.